FAQsFrequently Asked Questions

 Avoid commercial treatments that fight ticks and fleas: they are poisonous!

-The easiest clue that your dog probably has fleas is “dirt” they leave behind.
+The easiest clue that your dog probably has fleas is “dirt” that the fleas leave behind.
 It looks like this:

 Take some of these black specks (they look like grains of pepper) and add a couple of drops of water and then wipe on a piece of white paper.
-If the result is a rusty red colour – that’s your dog’s blood, reconstituted by the water from the flea dirt.
+If the result is a rusty red colour – that’s your dog’s blood, reconstituted by the water, in the flea dirt.
 It confirms he has fleas.

 The problem with commercial products

-Tick and flea products are highly poisonous, especially for small dogs.
+Tick and flea products are highly toxic, especially for small dogs.
 That’s because they are strong insecticides, meant to kill determined parasites.

-FLEA COLLARS are the worst of the worst – they are so toxic that they can overwhelm a small dog’s system and make him very ill, which is why the EPA* recommends we do not use them.
+FLEA COLLARS are the worst of the worst – they are so toxic that they can overwhelm a small dog’s system and make him very ill, which is why the EPA* recommends we do not use them, or spot-on treatments.

 The #1 thing you can do to fight fleas in your home is to vacuum at least once a day if you suspect fleas.
 Empty the bag and take it outside to the garbage.
 (Here’s where a flea collar can come in handy – leave one in the vacuum bag).

 For more natural treatments of fleas and ticks, check my ebook: Ticks on Dogs: Small Dog Nightmare

 It’s available on Amazon and you can read it with the Kindle app, on any device.
 Read more here.